carmencchow/cyclistic_casestudy/README.md

 <h2>2.
 Prepare</h2>

 <h3><b>Data Source</b></h3>
-We will look at 12 months (August 2023 - July 2024) of Cyclistic's publicly available historical trip data, which contains information such as bike type (classic, electric, or docked), station names and ids, and their latitudes and longitudes.
-The anonymized data is made available by Motivate International Inc. Our second data source will be the City of Chicago's Data Portal which provides a list of bicycle station ids and station names.
+We will look at 12 months of Cyclistic's publicly available historical trip data (August 2023 - July 2024), which contains information such as bike type, station names and IDs, and their respective latitudes and longitudes.
+The anonymized data is made available by Motivate International Inc. Additionally, we will use data from the City of Chicago's Data Portal, which provides a list of bicycle station IDs and station names.

 <p>